Shruti2009/newrepo/README.md

-# Business Insights: Fashion Retail Analytics
+# Business Insights: End-to-End E-Commerce Analytics

-## Overview
+An end-to-end Business Intelligence project that analyzes an e-commerce business to uncover sales trends, customer behavior, operational performance, and business opportunities.

-Business Insights is an end-to-end data analytics project that analyzes an e-commerce business to uncover sales trends, customer behavior, operational performance, and business opportunities.
+The project uses the Brazilian E-Commerce (Olist) dataset to simulate a real-world business intelligence workflow, from database design and SQL analysis to interactive dashboards and actionable business recommendations.

-The project uses the Brazilian E-Commerce (Olist) dataset as a representative fashion retail business to simulate real-world business intelligence scenarios.
+---

-## Objectives
+## Project Objectives

 - Analyze sales performance
 - Understand customer purchasing behavior